Adaptive Webpage Fingerprinting from TLS Traces: Datasets

 Each dataset contains (encrypted) traffic traces as they would be captured by the eavesdropping adversary introduced in Section~\ref{sec:threatmodel}.
 We employed 100 Amazon EC2 instances distributed over five geographical regions (20 instances in each region).
+We opted for a small instance type, which features 2 GBs of RAM and up to 5 Gbps network bandwidth.

-These instances crawled a given list of URLs, captured the generated traffic, stored it as a pcap file and processed it into sequences of bytes (Figure~\ref{fig:sequences}).
-To automate the crawling process, we used Python 3.7 with the Selenium automation framework\footnote{https://selenium-python.readthedocs.io/}.
-Each instance ran only one crawling process that visited each URL on the list sequentially.
-Before each visit, the crawler launched a Tcpdump~\cite{fuentes2005ethereal} process and then proceeded to load the page.
+Each instance crawled the same list of URLs, captured the generated traffic by each of the independent pageloads, stored it as a pcap file and processed it into sequences of bytes (Figure~\ref{fig:sequences}).
+To automate the crawling process, we used Python 3.7 with the Selenium automation framework (https://selenium-python.readthedocs.io/).
+To determine the browser to be used with selenium, we ran a small-scale experiment that did not indicate significant differences in the captured traces between Chrome and Firefox.
+However, instances using Firefox exhibited decreased stability.
+For this reason and due to the substantial difference in their market shares, we opted to use Google Chrome.

+Each instance ran only one crawling process that visited each URL on the list sequentially in a random order.
+Before each visit, the crawler launched a Tcpdump~\cite{fuentes2005ethereal} process and then proceeded to load the page with Google Chrome.
 Upon waiting 10 seconds for the contents to fully load, the Tcpdump process was terminated and the captured traces were stored on a pcap file.
-A difficulty experienced at this stage was that most websites prohibit any form of crawling of their contents.

-\textit{Wikipedia.} Our Wikipedia dataset consists of encrypted traffic traces from 19,000 distinct Wikipedia articles.
-To diversify our traces, each crawler shuffled the list and visited each article only once in a random order.
-Wikipedia uses TLS 1.2 and the page contents are usually loaded from two servers (one for text content and another one for media).
-In total, the resulting dataset contains 1,900,000 traffic traces (100 traces for each URL).
-We chose Wikipedia for our experiments as it contains a very large number of articles, the pages share the same template and permits crawling of its contents, albeit at a low rate (1 request per second).\\
+\textit{Caching.} The instances loaded the webpages strictly sequentially, and in addition to this, we made sure that there were no prefetched resources, history or caches.
+This is to simulate a user that uses the ``incognito'' option of their browser.
+No page loads took place in non-incognito browsing mode to prevent artifacts in our traces from cached favicons~\cite{solomospersistent}.
+We argue that evaluating the attack against an Internet user who exclusively uses ``incognito'' mode for sensitive browsing is not a particularly restrictive assumption.
+Prior work has shown that users visiting sensitive webpages often use ``incognito'' mode so that browsing does not leave traces on their computer (e.g., history, cookies)~\cite{DBLP:conf/chi/Abu-SalmaL20}.
+Moreover, caching has been found to assist such attacks in a previous version of chrome (c.f. \cite{pironti2012identifying}).